Airport security: Notable incidents

 The September 11 attacks are the most widely recognized terrorist attacks in recent times involving air travel.
 On the morning of September 11, 2001, 19 members of the Islamic terrorist group Al-Qaeda took control of four airplanes on the east coast of the United States and deliberately crashed two into both World Trade Center towers in New York City and the third into the Pentagon in Arlington County, Virginia.
 A fourth plane crashed into a field near Shanksville, Pennsylvania, not reaching Washington, D.C., for its intended target, either the U.S. Capitol or the White House.
 The attacks resulted in the deaths of 2,996 people, including the 245 civilians, a law enforcement officer, and the 19 hijackers on board the four airplanes.

 On July 5, 2002, a gunman opened fire at Los Angeles International Airport (Israel's El Al Ticket Counter).
 The shooter killed two people and injured four.

 On August 10, 2006, security at airports in the United Kingdom, Canada, and the United States was raised significantly due to the uncovering by British authorities of a terror plot aimed at detonating liquid explosives on flights originating from these countries.
 This is also notable as it was the first time the U.S. Terror Alert Level ever reached "red".
 The incident also led to tighter restrictions on carrying liquids and gels in hand luggage in the EU, Canada, and the United States.

-On May 7, 2020, Southwest Airlines Flight 1392 struck and killed a pedestrian while landing on runway 17R at Austin–Bergstrom International Airport.
+On May 7, 2020, Southwest Airlines Flight 1392 struck and killed a trespassing pedestrian while landing on runway 17R at Austin–Bergstrom International Airport.
 No injuries were reported to the 53 passengers and 5 crew aboard the aircraft.
 The victim, who was not a badged airport employee, was subsequently confirmed to have breached airport security in reaching the runway.
 The accident is under investigation.